fl-sean03/usm/docs/API.md

 - Dtype enforcement: Constructing/returning USM normalizes schema with fixed dtypes and contiguous aids/bids.
 - Coordinates: Always float64 in Å internally; writer format may use fixed-width decimals.
 - Bonds from MDF: Normalized undirected bonds are constructed; original tokens are preserved in connections_raw.
+- CIF: Intended for minimal import/export of cell + atom_site positions.
+Advanced crystallography (symmetry expansion, disorder models) is out of scope for v0.1.
 - Bundle portability: Parquet recommended (pyarrow/fastparquet), with automatic CSV fallback.

 Examples